 An oriental fairy tale where the luxury of Ottoman palaces meets ancient ruins.
 The exotic aroma of various spices, the rich taste of Turkish coffee and the warmth of the people will bring you a little piece of paradise straight to earth.

 Are you ready to go on a little oriental adventure?
-Then we have just the right yacht trip for you.
+Then we have just the right gulet trip for you.
 If you want to experience the magic of the real Turkey, you should definitely remove yourself from the rigid walls of the all-inclusive hotel.
 Renting a yacht in Turkey gives you the opportunity to experience the country like no one else – authentic, exciting and breathtaking.
-Renting a yacht means exploring previously undiscovered corners and swimming on forgotten beaches.
+Renting a gulet means exploring previously undiscovered corners and swimming on forgotten beaches.

 What you can expect on this trip